-The site of the Biodiversity Exploratory Schorfheide-Chorin is located in a young glacial landscape in the lowlands of north-eastern Germany.
-The plots range in altitude between 65 and 74 m a.s.l.
-Mean annual precipitation is about 589 mm and mean annual temperature is 8.5 °C (data from German Weather Service, station-ID 00164, years 1950-2010).
-The dominant geological substrate is glacial till covered by glaciofluvial or aeolian sands.
-The soils have textures in the range of sandy loam to pure sand.
-Soils are classified as Cambisols and have a mean depth of 115 cm (SEW49) and 125 cm (SEW48 and SEW16).
+The site of the Biodiversity Exploratory Schorfheide-Chorin is located in a young glacial landscape in the low-lands of northeastern Germany.
+The dominant geological substrate is glacial till covered by glacio-fluvial or aeolian sands.
+Therefore, soils have textures in the range of sandy loam to pure sand.
 Due to their sandy texture, the soil depth in this area is identified by rooting depths.